profydev/reddit-timer-pierrelstan/README.md

 &nbsp;
 ## Description:

 Reddit Timer it's a Web app for professional content creators.
-To help them know when they should share their content so they can reach more people.
+To help them know when they should share their content so that they can reach more people.

 This project mimics professional real-world development environment designs via Figma.
 The project's split into small tasks using ClickUp as a project management tool.
 I created a pull request for every piece of work.
 [Johannes](https://jkettmann.com/) (a senior developer) and mentor Tara (a bot) reviewed the code line by line.